novuhq/novu/docs/docs/overview/quickstart/get-started-with-node.js.md

 ![trigger_id.png](https://res.cloudinary.com/dxc6bnman/image/upload/v1686776585/trigger_id_xkhsx7.png)

-- The value of `payload` is an array of the data that you want to be dynamically injected into the notification template content.
+- The value of `payload` is an array of the data that you want to be dynamically injected into the notification workflow content.
 - The value of `subscriberId` is the id of the subscriber on Novu.
 Replace `7789` with your subscriber ID.

 Run the code to trigger a notification!